Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 "The Greek word for confession is homologeo, and it means "to agree with" or "say the same thing that God says about you and or your circumstances."

-Homologeo is used six times in the New Testament, but never in terms of agreeing with what God says about you.
+Homologeo is used seven times in the New Testament, but never in terms of agreeing with what God says about you.
 In every single case it is a statement or avowal of belief in a certain doctrine or creed.

 1.)
 Because of the proof given by this ministry, they will glorify God for your obedience to your confession (Gr. homologia) of the gospel of Christ and for the liberality of your contribution to them and to all, (2 Corinthians 9:13 NASB)